Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 Here’s what a QoE reveals that your regular financials don’t:

-• Hidden profitability drains: Expenses buried in cost of goods sold or overhead that erode margins without clear visibility
+• Hidden profitability drains: Expenses buried in cost of goods sold or overhead that erode margins without clear visibility, including issues that impact operational efficiency such as poor management of working capital or unnecessary overhead.

 • Revenue quality issues: Whether your growth is sustainable or driven by factors that won’t repeat